1. A large display of ceramics

 5. Display French provincial bowls on open shelving

 A collection of pottery in the living room is also a lovely way to achieve a country feel and add earthy colour and texture.
-I love the unruly lavender bursting out of the confit bowls and the small ironstone jar filled with liliacs on the coffee table.
+I love the fresh pink roses displayed in the enamel pitcher and antique confit pots.

 6. Display larger stoneware pots on the floor in a collection